 - Nothing in these Terms and Conditions purports to limit or exclude liability for personal injury or death as a result of the negligence of the Owner, it agents and sub-contractors (including the Agent).
 Your statutory rights are not affected.

 - Complaints – We hope your holiday runs smoothly but if you do have a complaint it is essential that you report it immediately so the Agent/Owner can do their best to resolve it.
+It must then be officially followed up in writing within seven days of departure.
 We cannot accept claims for compensation lodged after departure as it is no longer possible to investigate the problem and take remedial action.
 Compensation will also not be given where the guest has denied the Agent/Owner the opportunity to try to put matters right during a stay.
 Some of the properties are in agricultural areas and holidaymakers need to accept that there will occasionally be sounds and smells associated with countryside living that cannot be avoided.
 In both town and countryside cottages you should expect some traffic noise and should check before booking if this is likely to be an issue for you.
-Neither the Owner or the Agent shall be held liable for any sudden invasion of pests, building work noise or disruption coming from neighbouring properties or breakdown of appliances, although any breakdowns will be fixed as soon as reasonably possible.
+Neither the Owner or the Agent shall be held liable for any sudden invasion of pests, building work noise or disruption, whether coming from the property being hired or coming from neighbouring properties, or breakdown of appliances, although any breakdowns will be fixed as soon as reasonably possible.
+In period or unique properties with steep stairs, these are specified on the property details.
+No compensation will be provided for properties with steep stairs.
 Under no circumstances will the Agent or the Owner’s liability exceed the rental paid for the property.